 Medical Safety Preparedness

 All travelers should embark with ample supplies of their prescription medication.
-Also carry standard travel medication, like painkillers, airsickness drugs, vitamins or allergy pills.
+Also carry standard travel medication, like painkillers, airsickness drugs, medication for an stomach stomach, vitamins or allergy pills.
 You can generally transport travel-sized medication across the border.

 Mexican pharmaceuticals differ from their American counterparts.
 On a positive note, many Americans can buy prescriptions at lower rates in Mexico.
-Sometimes, you can even buy drugs over the counter in Mexico that require a prescription at home.
+Sometimes, you can even buy medication over the counter in Mexico that would require a prescription at home.
 It’s a lucrative industry, but not one without its flaws.

 Those who buy medication of any kind across the border should be careful.
 Counterfeiting exists, and certain drugs might contain ingredients not yet approved in the U.S. In other words, it could be dangerous.
 When trying to transport it, you might run into problems with customs, and that’s something we all want to avoid.
 Only obtain prescription medication with the approval of a physician.